mhendrey/triton-translation-tutorial/Tutorial_3.md

 ## config.pbtxt
 Here is the entire contents of the file.
 We give our deployment a nice easy name for our requestors to know.
 The BLS is supported by the Python backend.
-We will start off with dynamic batching disabled, just like before.
-Our next tutorial will be a version that has dynamic batching enabled.
+Since we know that we will eventually enable dynamic batching, let's just start off with the config set up for it, but we won't properly handle the batch in the `.py` file until the next tutorial.
 The input is expecting an array with a single string which is the contents of the document to be translated.
 The output will the same, but now with the translated text.
 Because this deployment will submit requests to the seamless-m4t-v2-large deployment, it won't need to run on a GPU.

 ```
 name: "translate"
 backend: "python"
-max_batch_size: 0
+max_batch_size: 10
 default_model_filename: "translate.py"

 input [